-All publishers are required to adhere to the following policies – so please read them carefully.
-If you fail to comply with these policies without permission from Google, we reserve the right to disable ad serving to your site and/or disable your AdSense account at any time.
-If your account is disabled, you will not be eligible for further participation in the AdSense programme.
+All publishers are required to adhere to the Google Publisher Policies and the following policies, so please read them carefully.
+If you fail to comply with these policies without permission from Google, we reserve the right to disable ad serving to your website and/or disable your AdSense account at any time.
+If your account is disabled, then you will not be eligible for further participation in the AdSense programme.

 Since we may change our policies at any time, please check here regularly for updates.
 In accordance with our online Terms and Conditions, it's your responsibility to keep up to date with, and adhere to, the policies posted here.
-Exceptions to these policies are permitted only with authorisation from Google.impressions and/or clicks artificially, including manual methods.
+Exceptions to these policies are permitted only with authorisation from Google.

 - Compensate users for viewing ads or performing searches, or promise compensation to a third party for such behaviour.